Murray J. Shubin: Later war service

 Shubin later shot down two more enemy planes on October 10, 1943, and another two on October 27, finishing the war as a double ace with 11 or 12 confirmed victories.
 He returned home in January 1944, along with his Australian wife, Oriole Coombes, whom he had named his P-38 Lightning after.
 Shubin had met her in 1942 after he was released in a hospital in Brisbane, Australia.
 In addition to his Distinguished Service Cross, Shubin was also awarded the Silver Star, two Distinguished Flying Crosses, and four Air Medals.
 He never returned to combat and instead trained new P-38 pilots at the end of the war.

 Later career and death

 Shubin stayed in the military after the war, transferring to the Air Force in 1947.
 He served at The Pentagon and at Okinawa, before he was assigned as the commanding officer of the 71st Bombardment Squadron based at Laon-Couvron Air Base in Aisne, France.
-On July 23, 1956, Lieutenant Colonel Murray J. Shubin died of a heart attack while on maneuvers near Lyons, France.
-He was buried at Fort Logan National Cemetery in Denver, Colorado.
+On July 23, 1956, Lieutenant Colonel Murray J. Shubin died of a heart attack while on maneuvers near Lyon, France.